Rugby World Cup Betting Sites in Australia

 What is the best Rugby World Cup betting site in Australia?

 Handicap betting on the Rugby World Cup works the same way as on any other sport.
 A bookie will give a points advantage to the underdog team (or minus points to the favourite) before the game starts to even the odds.
 So, if you bet -15.5 handicap on New Zealand against Australia, they’ll have to win with at least 16 points difference for you to get paid.
-To learn more about how to leverage handicap betting markets, check out the article above.
+To learn more about handicap betting markets, check out the article above.